SamyPesse/How-to-Make-a-Computer-Operating-System/Chapter-3/README.md

 };
 ```

-You can use the command ```mbchk kernel.elf``` to valid your kernel.elf file with the multiboot standard.
+You can use the command ```mbchk kernel.elf``` to validate your kernel.elf file against the multiboot standard.
 You also use the command ```nm -n kernel.elf``` to validate the offset of the differents objects in the ELF binary.

 #### Create a disk image for our kernel and grub